mindersec/smoke-tests/README.md

-## Stacklok QA
+## Minder Smoke Tests

-This repo aims to be home to tests and automation for Stacklok in general.
+This repo provides smoke tests for validating the functionality of a Minder installation.

 Tests are written using the [Robot Framework](https://robotframework.org/) with Python as a helper language for writing custom libraries.